Today I'm going to show you how to take truly legendary Moon photos...

 And for that, I suggest you use any available source of information.

 - Seeing photos of other photographers is the best source of inspiration.
-You can check Instagram, Flickr, 500px and Google Images.
+You can check Instagram, Flickr, 500px, Unsplash, Getty Images, Shutterstock, Adobe Stock and Google Images.

 - Take advantage of locations other photographers discovered and explored.
 There are communities, such as Locationscout and ShotHotspot, where this information is shared.

-- Thoroughly study publications such as travel guides (Lonely Planet), travel magazines (National Geographic, Maptia and Landscape Stories) and the photography section of newspapers such as The Atlantic.
+- Thoroughly study publications such as travel magazines (National Geographic, Condé Nast Traveler and Travel + Leisure), travel curated content (Behance, Maptia and Landscape Stories), travel guides (Lonely Planet) and the photography section of newspapers such as The Atlantic, The Guardian and The New York Times.

 - Search the galleries of your favourite photographers' websites.
 A good example is the PhotoPills Masters' websites participating in the PhotoPills Camp.